ComputerTech312/URC/README.md

 ### Server

-1. Run the server using the command `./server`.
+1. Run the server using the command `./server --server-ip IP Here --server-port Port Here`.

 ### Client

-1. Run the client using the command `./client`.
+1. Run the client using the command `./client --server-ip IP Here --server-port Port Here`.